johnqh/wildduck-dockerized/README.md

 - set DNS records for DKIM signing
   - open the file called `<HOSTNAME>-nameserver.txt` in `./config-generated/config-generated`
   - you will need to add 4 dns records in you DNS manger
-  - the 4 records are at very last section of the fiel called TL;DR
+  - the 4 records are at very last section of the file called TL;DR
-  - the section is formatted follwoing way
+  - the section is formatted following way
     ```
     <RECORD_NAME> IN <TYPE> <VALUE>
     ```

 ## Info

-- The ACCESS_TOKEN used by the api will be present in the `./config-generated/wildduck/api.toml in the sercet value
+- The ACCESS_TOKEN used by the api will be present in the `./config-generated/wildduck/api.toml in the accessToken value
 - the token is used to authenticate the api calls add header `X-Access-Token: <accessToken>` [read this](https://docs.wildduck.email/docs/wildduck-api/wildduck-api)
 - The wildduck api is available at `https://<domain_name>/api`

 ### Update

 - the setup creates a new docker-compose.yml file in the config-generated directory and configs that the services will use
-- when changes are required update the configs in `./config-generated` and restart the correcsponding service with the follwoping command
+- when changes are required update the configs in `./config-generated` and restart the corresponding service with the following command

   ```
   #list containers copy the name or container id